sunnycode411/fastapi_dash_proto/README.md

-# fastapi_angular_proto
+# fastapi_dash_proto
-Prototype of a FastApi - NodeJs project
+Prototype of a FastApi - Dash project